10 Days in Argentina: 7 Sample Itineraries

 I recommend booking the earliest flight possible so you can spend the day at the falls, right off the bat.

-You can even save time by having your hotel arrange a taxi so they can bring you straight to the falls and then bring your luggage to the hotel.
+You can even save time by having your hotel arrange a taxi so they can bring you straight to the falls and then bring your luggage to the hotel (or you can store it in a luggage locker at the park).
 The airport is closer to the falls, going to the hotel first will require doubling back.

-You can take a guided tour or hire a private driver.
+To get to Brazil’s side, you can take a guided tour, the bus or hire a private driver.

 If you’d prefer to skip Brazil’s side of the falls and stay in Argentina, take this day trip to the Wanda Mines and San Ignacio Mini ruins, spend a second day at the falls, or relax at your hotel’s beautiful pool with a caipirinha.